alpha-yadav/DSA/readme.md

 For sparse graphs, consider using adjacency lists, which are generally more space-efficient.
 The choice between adjacency matrices and adjacency lists depends on the specific characteristics of the graph and the operations you'll be performing on it.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called lines or arcs) connecting pairs of vertices.
+It's a powerful tool with applications across numerous fields, including computer science, social network analysis, operations research, chemistry, and more.

+Here's a breakdown of fundamental concepts in introductory graph theory:

+**Basic Definitions:**

+* **Graph:** A collection of vertices (V) and edges (E), denoted as G = (V, E).
+Edges can be either *directed* (meaning they have a direction, like a one-way street) or *undirected* (meaning the connection works both ways, like a two-way street).
+* **Vertex (Node):** A point in the graph.
+* **Edge (Line, Arc):** A connection between two vertices.
+In a directed graph, edges are represented as ordered pairs (u, v), indicating a direction from vertex u to vertex v.
+In an undirected graph, edges are represented as unordered pairs {u, v}, implying a connection in both directions.
+* **Adjacent Vertices:** Two vertices connected by an edge.
+* **Incident Edge:** An edge connected to a vertex.
+* **Degree of a Vertex:** The number of edges connected to a vertex.
+In a directed graph, we have *in-degree* (number of edges pointing to the vertex) and *out-degree* (number of edges pointing away from the vertex).
+* **Path:** A sequence of vertices where each consecutive pair of vertices is connected by an edge.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the starting/ending vertex).
+* **Connected Graph:** A graph where there is a path between any two vertices.
+* **Disconnected Graph:** A graph that is not connected.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+Denoted as K<sub>n</sub> for a complete graph with n vertices.
+* **Subgraph:** A graph formed by a subset of vertices and edges of a larger graph.
+* **Tree:** A connected graph with no cycles.

+**Types of Graphs:**

+* **Directed Graph (Digraph):** Edges have direction.
+* **Undirected Graph:** Edges have no direction.
+* **Weighted Graph:** Edges have associated weights (e.g., distances, costs).
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same pair of vertices).
+* **Bipartite Graph:** A graph whose vertices can be divided into two disjoint sets, such that every edge connects a vertex in one set to a vertex in the other set.

+**Common Graph Algorithms (brief overview):**

+Many algorithms operate on graphs to solve various problems.
+Some important examples include:

+* **Breadth-First Search (BFS):**  Explores a graph level by level.
+* **Depth-First Search (DFS):** Explores a graph by going as deep as possible along each branch before backtracking.
+* **Shortest Path Algorithms (e.g., Dijkstra's algorithm, Bellman-Ford algorithm):** Find the shortest path between two vertices in a weighted graph.
+* **Minimum Spanning Tree Algorithms (e.g., Prim's algorithm, Kruskal's algorithm):** Find a tree that connects all vertices of a weighted graph with the minimum total edge weight.

+This introduction provides a basic foundation for understanding graph theory.
+Further study would delve into more advanced topics such as graph coloring, network flows, planarity, and more sophisticated algorithms.
+The practical applications are vast, making it a rewarding field to explore.